 Now that your son/daughter has entered adulthood, it’s important to continue to develop self-advocacy skills and connect with peers for support and advocacy.

-People First of Washington and Self Advocates of Washington promote self-advocacy in all areas of a person’s life.
+People First of Washington promotes self-advocacy in all areas of a person’s life.
 For more information, call People First toll-free at 1-800-758-1123.
-In Pierce and Kitsap counties, contact Self Advocates of Washington at 1-253-597-3709.

 Self Advocates in Leadership, known as SAIL, also offers many opportunities for people with developmental disabilities to shape the services and policies that affect their lives.
 For more information about SAIL, contact the Arc of Washington State at 1-888-754-8798 or visit SAIL’s website.

 Legal Advocacy and Protection